L-amichevoleprogrammatorediquartiere/GPiston-Minecraft-Mod/README.md

 ### <a name="power_supply"> Power supply and other function</a>
 When you try to turn on the block with redstone or another signal block.
 > [!WARNING]
-> You can only feed it from the side, if you try another way the result is unexpected
+> You can only feed it directly with redstone wire, if you try another way the result is unexpected

 Don't be discouraged by this limitation because if you have multiple gPiston blocks nearly, turning on one will cause the blocks near the lit block to light up.